I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 I thought scuba diving with dugongs in Coron, Philippines, would be a highlight of my 8-month journey from Japan to New Zealand, traveling with just two backpacks, my scuba mask, and a list of every outdoor and wildlife adventure I’d dreamed of as a kid.

-As a nerdy, wildlife-obsessed undergrad studying biodiversity and conservation, I used to pour over the National Audubon Society’s “Guide to Marine Mammals of the World” — an encyclopedia of over 500 pages of colored maps, photos, and descriptions — convinced that one day I’d see every single one of them.
+As a nerdy, wildlife-obsessed undergrad studying biodiversity and conservation, I used to pour over the National Audubon Society’s “Guide to Marine Mammals of the World”—an encyclopedia of over 500 pages of colored maps, photos, and descriptions—convinced that one day I’d see every single one of them.

-After college I worked in marine conservation, and in the first position of my career I cared for a pair of rescued dolphins — a pantropical spotted dolphin and a long-snouted spinner dolphin who had been attacked by a cookiecutter shark — and trained in manatee rehab and research.
+After college I worked in marine conservation, and in the first position of my career I cared for a pair of rescued dolphins—a pantropical spotted dolphin and a long-snouted spinner dolphin who had been attacked by a cookiecutter shark—and trained in manatee rehab and research.
 When I booked a flight to the Philippines years later, you know that seeing the manatee’s exotic Indo-Pacific cousin was on my must-do list!

 So you can imagine my disappointment (after 3 flights, a taxi, a river boat, and a dive boat out into remote northern Coron) when I discovered that scuba diving with dugongs in Coron was overcrowded, overpriced, and definitely on the less sustainable side of the ecotourism spectrum.

-But I also recommend doing it somewhere else, and I hope you’ll let me save you the time and money on this experience before you make the same mistake that I did.
+If you’ve been wondering how to see dugongs in Coron or are trying to find the best place to see dugongs in the Philippines, I recommend doing it somewhere else, and I hope you’ll let me save you the time and money on this experience before you make the same mistake that I did.

 While the local guide said there is a local population of 25 dugongs, they told us there were actually only 2 when we arrived at a shallow, palm-fringed lagoon with at least 5 other boats.